joegreene/2015-Fall-CS-121/Worksheets-Projects-Solutions/Week-4/Memo-Tutorial/README.md

 __memoFact__:
 ```
 int memoFact(int n):

     create a static list for storing n and its factorial (n_list and fact_list, which are parallel)

     set a boolean found_fact to false

-    create an integer return_fact
+    create an integer return_fact, for returning n!

+    create a static integer next_index for keeping track of the next index to replace

-    check n_list for n:
+    check n_list if n exists in the list:
         if n is in n_list:
             return_fact = the corresponding position in fact_list
             found_fact = true